Tinkidinki/tinkidinki.github.io/_posts/2020-12-20-yet-another-backpropagation-blogpost.md

 $$dW_i^{total} = dW_i^0 + dW_i^1 +... +  dW_i^{t-1}$$
 We then update the weights by adding $$dW_i$$ to every weight $$W_i$$ and repeat the process.
 ## Finally, the code
 Code implementing the above, with documentation and testing examples, can be found in [this github repository](https://github.com/Tinkidinki/neural-network).
-Feel free to comment here or send PR's on the repo!